gmavr/cppneural/README.md

 * Configurable periodic reporting of training loss, optionally printable in real-time and programmatically available at the end of fitting procedure.
 * Optionally, configurable periodic evaluation on disjoint validation set and reporting of validation loss, printable in real-time and programmatically available at the end of fitting procedure.
 * Configurable periodic of storing models implemented, but unfortunately loading them not yet.
+* Activation functions: hyperbolic tangent, logistic, ReLu
-* Single hidden layer with configurable tanh, sigmoid or relu activation functions.
+* Single hidden layer with configurable activation functions.
 * Recurrent Network layer with configurable activation function.
+* Gated Recurrent Unit layer.
 * Softmax classification layer with numerically stable softmax implementation.
 * All network size parameters are configurable.
 * Randomized Xavier Glorot initialization of model matrices.